Vethathiri Maharishi: Early life and family

-Vethathiri was born into a Tamil family on August 14, 1911, in Guduvancheri near Madras in the Madras Presidency (now part of Chengalpattu district of Tamil Nadu).
+Vethathiri was born into a Mudaliar Tamil family on August 14, 1911, in Guduvancheri near Madras in the Madras Presidency (now part of Chengalpattu district of Tamil Nadu).
 He was the eighth child of his parents Varadappan and Chinnammal, who were weavers.
 In 1916, he was enrolled for schooling at the age of five but had to drop out of school due to the poor economic situation of the family and extreme poverty.

-At the age of 12, he met A. Balakrishna, who introduced Vethathiri to spirituality, Advaita philosophy and devotion to God.
+At the age of 12, he met A. Balakrishna, who introduced him to spirituality, Advaita philosophy and devotion to God.
 He moved to Madras after accepting a job at a private company.
 There he met S. Krishna Rao, who trained him in traditional Siddha and Ayurveda medicine.
-Vethathri passed the Ayurvedacharya examination conducted by the Government Medical Council to qualify as a physician and served as an aide during the Second World War.
+Vethathiri passed the Ayurvedacharya examination conducted by the Government Medical Council to qualify as a physician and served as an aide during the Second World War.
 He met seer Paranjyothi, who initiated him into Kundalini Yoga and taught him philosophy and meditation techniques.

 At the age of 23, he married Logambal.
 He engaged in multiple businesses till his late 30s and worked as a clerk with the postal department before embarking on a spiritual life.

 Spiritual life and yoga

-While he was involved in analyzing scriptures and trying to ascertain the meaning of self-realization over the years, he was inspired by Ramalinga Swamigal, after which he was completely engrossed in spirituality.
-Vethathri spent time investigating civil wrongs in social life and motivated him towards a moral life with charity to share one's possessions equitably with others.
-He preached attaining a state of knowledge through self-realization and to live in peace.
+While studying scriptures and reflecting on the concept of self-realization over the years, Vethathiri was inspired by Ramalinga Swamigal, after which he became more deeply involved in spirituality.
+He investigated social injustices, which motivated him towards a moral life with charity to share one's possessions equitably with others.
+He preached attaining a state of knowledge through self-realization and peaceful living.

-Vethathri practiced Kundalini Yoga and evolved a Simplified Kundalini Yoga (SKY) from the same combining it with kayakalpa and simple exercises in order to teach them to the common people.
+Vethathri practiced Kundalini Yoga and developed a Simplified Kundalini Yoga (SKY), combining it with kayakalpa and simple exercises to teach it to the general public.
 In 1958, he founded the World Community Service Centre (WCSC) in Chennai.
-WCSC was established as a non-profit, non-religious and philanthropic organization and has an ECOSOC consultative status with the United Nations.
-It is involved in running meditation centers internationally and in teaching his practices.
-S. K. M. Maeilanandhan serves as the President of the WCSC from the year 1997, who was awarded the civilian honour of the Padma Shri in 2013 for his contributions to the field of social service.
+The WCSC was established as a non-profit, non-religious and philanthropic organization and has an ECOSOC consultative status with the United Nations.
+The organization operates meditation centers internationally and teaches his practices.
+S. K. M. Maeilanandhan serves as the President of the WCSC since 1997 and was awarded the civilian honour of the Padma Shri in 2013 for his contributions to social service.

 In 1984, he established Arivu Thirukkoil (Temple of Consciousness) at Aliyar in Coimbatore district which became the center of his teaching and practices during the later part of his life.